FishiaTee/alludocs/docs/blocks/blocks.md

 !!! danger "Note"
     This section is work-in-progress.

-Blocks are internally identified by numeric IDs, and are registered by creating `Block` instance:
+Blocks are internally identified by numeric IDs, and are registered by creating a `Block` instance:

 ```csharp
 Block block = new Block(string strID);